FriendlyScore offer two metrics which are designed to give a high-level view of customer creditworthiness:

 Interpreting the Score

-The Financial Credibility score itself ranges between the values of 0 (customers most likely to default) and 1000 (customers most likely to repay credit).
+The Financial Credibility score ranges between 0 (customers most likely to default) and 1000 (customers most likely to repay credit).

 The Liquidity score quantifies the near-term funds available to a customer.
 It quantifies the probability that a customer’s account balance will hit zero within 90 days, which is inferred from modelling a customer’s balance history.
 This is useful in determining a customer’s capacity to repay credit.